 Catharina Ziekenhuis is currently building a test environment for its new ZENworks applications.
 Once this pilot phase is complete, the hospital will work closely with Business Partner Activity to manage the implementation step-by-step.
 Catharina Ziekenhuis expects to complete its transition to a new ICT infrastructure by the end of 2014.

 Once the Endpoint Lifecycle Management Suite is fully operational, Catharina Ziekenhuis expects to reduce the amount of time and effort required to manage its ICT environment, as well as overall support costs.

-“Endpoint Management solutions will make it possible for us to do more with less money and effort,” said van den Hout.
+“Security solutions will make it possible for us to do more with less money and effort,” said van den Hout.
 “This is very important as we have strict budget restrictions, so keeping a tight control on IT costs is a top priority.
 By integrating and automating the management of devices and users, we will be able to reduce the number of staff required for maintenance and support.”